chmlee/ream-doc-v2/docs/Toolchain/README.md

 - [reamparser.js](https://github.com/chmlee/reamparser.js):
 a REAM parser written in JavaScript.
-This is the current default parser for REAM Editor.
+This is the current default parser for REAM Editor, but may be replaced by ream-core (see below).

 - [REAM Editor](https://chmlee.github.io/ream-editor):
 a web-based editor for REAM.